kckarnige/e694/README.md

 >*(A-Z/1-9) API -> 179*

 For anyone who wants to use an image from the e621 CDN without any issues.
-Easy to use and works with no issues!
+Works just like official means, just a little more flexible and a bit cleaner!

 ----